-This review was written by Adam Randall of the Trusty Water Blog; a link to his website is included at the foot of the page.
+This review of Anthony Nanson’s Deep Time was written by Adam Randall of the Trusty Water Blog; a link to his website is included at the foot of the page.
 Our thanks to him for this thoughtful and enthusiastic review.

 Deep Time tells the story of an African expedition lead by cryptzoologist Brendan Merlie who is hoping to find some evidence that certain extinct species might still be living deep in the jungle.

 You may think this sounds like a fairly standard adventure story (and indeed, Anthony says in the author’s notes that he was inspired by the classic adventure novels) but it’s so much more than that.
 This book covers environmentalism, religion, science, morality, sexuality, ancient history and so much more (without it ever seeming forced).